svenmalvik/svenmalvik.com/_posts/2020-09-12-event-driven-infrastructure-with-app-configuration .md

 ## <a name="overview"></a>Overview

-Before we start, I will give a high-level overview of the event flow between the services we use.
+Before we start, I will give a high-level overview of the event flow between the services I used.
 The data of what cluster is active is stored in Azure App Configuration.
-Whenever we change this value, meaning we set the other AKS cluster as active, a change event is send to Azure Event Grid.
+Whenever I change this value, meaning I set the other AKS cluster as active, a change event is published to Azure Event Grid.
 Azure Automation subscribes to Event Grid and triggers an update in Azure API Management that routes the traffic to either AKS-blue or AKS-green.
-You find more information about [Policies in Azure API Management](https://www.svenmalvik.com/azure-apim-policies/) in a previous post.
+More information about [Policies in Azure API Management](https://www.svenmalvik.com/azure-apim-policies/) in a previous post.

 ![Event flow diagram of how Azure App Configuration events trigger Azure API Management deployments](https://cdn.svenmalvik.com/images/appc-apim-autmation-eventgrid.png)*Event flow diagram of how Azure App Configuration events trigger Azure API Management deployments*

 ## <a name="deploy-azure-app-configuration"></a>Deploy Azure App Configuration

-We will deploy an instance of Azure App Configuration Service from Azure Cloud Shell with Azure CLI.
+We can deploy an instance of Azure App Configuration Service from Azure Cloud Shell with Azure CLI.
 To do so we select `Bash` as shown below.

 ![Azure Cloud Shell for Bash](https://cdn.svenmalvik.com/images/azure-appconfiguration-0.png)*Azure Cloud Shell for Bash*